winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 45\.
 The Bhagavān then silently gave his consent.
 Seeing the Buddha remain silent, those laymen rose from their seats, circled the Buddha three times, bowed, and returned home.
 They quickly set up a large residence hall for the Tathāgata and arranged the dwelling places, sweeping, washing, burning incense, and preparing precious seats.
 Having arranged and provided this, they returned and said to the Bhagavān, “We’ve prepared everything.
 It’s up to the noble ones to decide when to go.”
 {: #p45}

 46\.
-The Bhagavān then rose from his seat, put on his robe, picked up his bowl, and went to that discussion hall with the large assembly.
+The Bhagavān then rose from his seat, put on his robe, picked up his bowl, and went to that meeting hall with the large assembly.
 They washed their hands and feet, then they went into the building and sat down.
 The monks sat to the right, and the laymen sat to the left.
 {: #p1}

 47\.
 The Bhagavān then addressed the laymen, “Ordinary people who break the precepts will decline in five ways.
 What are the five?
 First, they won’t get the wealth that they want.
 Second, what they’ve managed to acquire will decline daily.
 Third, the community where they go to live won’t respect them.
 Fourth, a bad reputation and insults about them will be heard everywhere.
 Fifth, they’ll go to Hell when their bodies break up and their lives end.”